 Praised for her “full-flavored mezzo,” (Parterre Box), “substantial instrument and stage presence” (Voce di Meche) and “plushy instrument of vast range” (Oberon’s Grove), Allison Gish is a singing actress based in NYC.
 This summer, she will perform the role of Lucia in Rossini’s La gazza ladra as a Resident Artist with Teatro Nuovo and will sing the role of Apollo in Handel’s Terpsicore with the American Bach Soloists Academy.
-Earlier this season, Ms. Gish will perform The Mother in Menotti’s The Consul (Bronx Opera), The Movie Producer’s Wife in the world premiere of Chesky’s La Farranucci, and Lucretia in Britten’s The Rape of Lucretia (New Camerata Opera) in role and company debuts.
-She will also create the role of Leonora Goosling in Felix Jarrar’s new comic opera Mother Goose.
+Earlier this season, Ms. Gish saw role and company debuts as The Mother in Menotti’s The Consul (Bronx Opera), The Movie Producer’s Wife in the world premiere of Chesky’s La Farranucci, and Lucretia in Britten’s The Rape of Lucretia (New Camerata Opera), a performance deemed a “knockout” (Reaction, Operawire).
 Last season, her performance of Lisotta in the American premiere of Salieri’s La cifra was lauded as “hilarious to the nth degree” (Broadway World).
 In addition to her “knack for comedy” (Oberon’s Grove), Ms. Gish has also received accolades for her dramatic roles, achieving “fresh shades of self-flagellating nuance” (Log Journal) in her “flawless” (Opera News) portrayal of Green Pants in a critically-acclaimed new production of Robert Ashley's DUST and cutting a “stern presence” in her portrayal of Wine Mom in the world premiere of Jarrar/Goodwin’s Tabula Rasa.

 Last season saw a number of other role and company debuts: Zita in Gianni Schicchi (City Lyric Opera, formerly ARE Opera), Kathleen O'Fallin in the New York premiere Ricky Ian Gordon’s Morning Star (On Site Opera), Didone in a concert performance of Cavalli’s La Didone (Haymarket Summer Opera Course), and Junon/Melisse in Lully’s Cadmus et Hermione (Amherst Early Music Festival).
 Previously, she has performed the roles of Giunone and La Natura in Cavalli’s La Calisto (dell’Arte Opera Ensemble), Medoro in Handel's Orlando (Cantanti Project), and covered the role of Alma March in Adamo’s Little Women (The Mannes Opera).